-DeCole Shoemate Robertson enters her ninth season as Lander's assistant women's basketball coach.
+DeCole Shoemate Robertson enters her 11th season as Lander's assistant women's basketball coach.
 Robertson was hired in August of 2011.

-Lander has advanced to the NCAA Touranment in six of Robertson's eight years on staff, making the Elite Eight in 2012.
-The Bearcats also won the Peach Belt Conference tournament championship in 2016, their first conference title in seven seasons.
+Lander has advanced to the NCAA Touranment in eight of Robertson's 10 years on staff, making the Elite Eight in 2012 and the Final Four in 2021.
+The Bearcats also won the Peach Belt Conference tournament championship in 2016 and 2020.

 Robertson, began her career with Lander as a volunteer coach from 2006-2008.
 She then went on to join Brewton-Parker College in Mount Vernon, Ga. as the Assistant Women's Basketball Coach and Recruiting Coordinator.
 In her role as recruiting coordinator she signed several all-state players and transfers including a Kodak All-American.
 She took over sole head coaching responsibilities in December of 2008.
 That year she led the team to the SSAC Conference Tournament just falling short to the #1 seed.